 The Three Placements to Read First

 Ascendant (Rising Sign).
 The zodiac sign on the eastern horizon at the exact moment you were born.
 The Ascendant shapes your outward style, first impressions, and physical appearance.
 It also sets the house wheel - the Rising sign occupies the entire 1st House.
+In conflict, it can show the reflex you lead with: confronting, smoothing things over, analyzing, disappearing, joking, or taking charge.

 Together, Sun + Moon + Rising give you a three-dimensional portrait that is far more precise than Sun sign alone.
 For a deeper exploration of how these three interact, see Sun, Moon, and Rising Sign: What They Mean Together.